-The 59-credit, part-time, evening and weekend Illustration program was created for working illustrators seeking advanced study, preparing them to better assume their roles and responsibilities in a world of new media opportunities and rapidly evolving technologies.
+The 60-credit, part-time, evening and weekend Illustration program was created for working illustrators seeking advanced study, preparing them to better assume their roles and responsibilities in a world of new media opportunities and rapidly evolving technologies.
 The curriculum is designed to encourage individual creativity and innovation.
 Through this program, students develop a broad-based skill set encompassing digital and traditional studio techniques, and are encouraged in the kind of entrepreneurial thinking that leads to thriving careers as illustrators.

-An award-winning faculty of active professionals, assignments mirroring real-world challenges and specifications, and regular quest lecturers and off-campus field visits maximize student exposure to New York City's art and design world.
+An award-winning faculty of active professionals, assignments mirroring real-world challenges and specifications, and regular guest lecturers and off-campus field visits maximize student exposure to New York City's art and design world.
 Graduating students complete a visual thesis project that is exhibited at The Museum at FIT, and a written master's thesis.
+Curriculum below is for the entering class of Fall 2016.

-MELANIE REIM, Associate Chairperson 212 217.4318, melanie_reim@fitnyc.edu fitnyc.edu/illustrationmfa
+BRENDAN LEACH, Associate Chairperson brendan_leach@fitnyc.edu fitnyc.edu/illustrationmfa

-Pre-Semeste r
+Pre-Semester

-MI572 Digital Boot Camp 0
+MI 572 Digital Boot Camp 0

 Semester 1

-MI501 Thesis 1: Initiating the Process 3
+MI 501 Thesis 1: Initiating the Process 3

-MI521 The History of American Illustration 3
+MI 521 The History of American Illustration 3

-MI581 Drawing for Illustration 3
+MI 581 Drawing for Illustration 3

 Semester 2

-MI571 Integrating Digital with Traditional Media 3
+MI 571 Integrating Digital with Traditional Media 3

-MI582 Exploring Media 4
+MI 582 Exploring Media 4

-MI583 Narrative Art 3
+MI 583 Narrative Art 3

-Summer Ses sion 1
+Summer Session n1

-MI532 Directed Projects in Illustration 2
+MI 532 Directed Projects in Illustration 2

 Semester 3

-MI603 Thesis II: Evaluating and Composing for Content 1
+MI 603 Thesis II: Evaluating and Composing for Content 1

-MI641 Creative Writing For Illustrators 3
+MI 641 Creative Writing For Illustrators 3

-MI681 Creating Character 3
+MI 681 Creating Character 3

-MI783 Illustration in Motion 3
+MI 783 Illustration in Motion 3

 Semester 4

-MI531 Studio Management Intensive 2
+MI 531 Studio Management Intensive 2

-MI592 Visual Thesis Creation Seminar 1
+MI 602 Reportage: Theory and Practice 4

-MI604 Thesis III: Editing, Designing, Defending and Publishing 3
+MI 604 Thesis III: Editing, Designing, Defending and Publishing 3

-MI682 Exploring and Expanding Your Artistic Voice 3
+MI 682 Exploring and Expanding Your Artistic Voice 3

-Summer Ses sion 2
+Summer Session 12

-MI631 On Location: Studio Visits 2
+MI 631 On Location: Studio Visits 2

-MI683 On Location: Reportage 2

 Semester 5

-MI672 Everything That Rises Must Converge: A Survey of Digital Illustration 3
+MI 672 Everything That Rises Must Converge: A Survey of Digital Illustration 3

-MI731 Business Practices and Self Promotion Strategies 3
+MI 731 Business Practices and Self Promotion Strategies 3

-MI791 Visual Thesis Studio 3
+MI 791 Visual Thesis Studio 3

+Semester 6

-Semester 6 MI782 Art is Where You Look For It: Diversifying Illustration's Application 3 MI792 Visual Thesis - Exhibition and Promotion 3 Total Credits 50
+MI 782 Art is Where You Look For It: Diversifying Illustration's Application 3